 The Cost of Dentures in Allentown

-In Allentown, dentures cost anywhere from $900 to $3,500.
-A set of complete dentures starts at $1,800, but partial dentures are cheaper because they have fewer teeth.
+In Allentown, dentures cost anywhere from $1,300 to $2,800.
 A set of implant-supported dentures can cost up to $30,000.
 The cost of dentures varies so greatly because each denture is unique to each individual patient.

 The total cost of your denture will be determined by several factors including: